ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity.md

 In this second part of the lesson we'll look at building Singularity images.

-This section of the lesson will then conclude with a look at running more advanced, parallel applications from Singularity container.
+This section of the lesson will then conclude with a look at running more advanced, parallel applications from a Singularity container.

 ## Building Singularity images: Introduction

 So far you've been able to work with Singularity from your own user account as a non-privileged user.
-Building Singularity containers requires that you have administrative (root) access on the system where you're building the containers.
-Bear in mind that this doesn't have to be the system where you intend to run the containers.
+This section of the lesson requires that you have administrative (root) access on the system where you'll be building containers.
+While it is possible to build Singularity containers without root access, it is highly recommended that you use root, as highlighted in [this section](https://sylabs.io/guides/3.5/user-guide/build_a_container.html#creating-writable-sandbox-directories) of the Singularity documentation.
+Bear in mind that the system that you use doesn't have to be the system where you intend to run the containers.
 If, for example, you are intending to build a container that you can subsequently run on a Linux-based cluster, you could build the container on your own Linux-based dekstop or laptop computer.
 You could then transfer the built image directly to the target platform or upload it to an image repository and pull it onto the target platform from this repository.

 > ## Note
-> In order undertake the practical aspects of this section of the course you'll need a Linux system where you have administrative privileges and you are able to install Singularity.
+> In order undertake the practical aspects of this section of the lesson you'll need a Linux system where you have administrative privileges and you are able to install Singularity.
 >
 > If you have administrative privileges on a non-Linux system, you could look at installing a virtualisation tool such as [VirtualBox](https://www.virtualbox.org/) on which you can run a Linux Virtual Machine (VM) image.
 Within the Linux VM image, you will be able to install Singularity.
 >
 > If you are not able to access/run Singularity yourself on a system where you have administrative privileges, you can still follow through this material as it is being taught (or read through it in your own time if you're not participating in a taught version of this course) since it will be helpful to have an understanding of how Singularity containers can be built.
+>
+> You could also attempt to follow this section of the lesson without using root and instead using the `singularity` command's [`--fakeroot`](https://sylabs.io/guides/3.5/user-guide/fakeroot.html) option.
+However, you may encounter issues with permissions when trying to build and run your containers and this is why running the commands as root is strongly recommended and is the approach described in this lesson.
 {: .callout}

 As a platform that is widely used in the scientific/research software and HPC communities, Singularity provides great support for reproducibility.
 If you build a Singularity container for some scientific software, it's likely that you and/or others will want to be able to reproduce exactly the same environment again.
 Maybe you want to verify the results of the code or provide a means that others can use to verify the results to support a paper or report.
 Maybe you're making a tool available to others and want to ensure that they have exactly the right version/configuration of the code.

-Similarly to Docker and many other modern software tools, Singularity follows the "Configuration as code" approach where a container configuration can be stored in a file which can then be committed to your version control system alongside other code.
+Similarly to Docker and many other modern software tools, Singularity follows the "Configuration as code" approach and a container configuration can be stored in a file which can then be committed to your version control system alongside other code.
 Assuming it is suitably configured, this file can then be used by you or other individuals (or by automated build tools) to reproduce a container with the same configuration at some point in the future.

 ## Building Singularity images: Different approaches

 There are various approaches to building Singularity containers.
-We will highlight two different approaches here and focus on one of them:
+We highlight two different approaches here and focus on one of them:

  - _Building within a sandbox:_ You can build a container interactively within a sandbox environment.
 This means you get a shell within the container environment and install and configure packages and code as you wish before exiting the sandbox and converting it into a container image.
 - _Building from a [Singularity Definition File](https://sylabs.io/guides/3.5/user-guide/build_a_container.html#creating-writable-sandbox-directories)_: This is Singularity's equivalent to building a Docker container from a Dockerfile and we'll discuss this approach in this section.